pingcap/docs-cn/basic-sql-operations.md

 <CustomContent platform="tidb">

-To experiment with SQL and test out TiDB compatibility with MySQL queries, you can [run TiDB directly in your web browser without installing it](https://tour.tidb.io/).
+To experiment with SQL and test out TiDB compatibility with MySQL queries, you can try [TiDB Playground](https://play.tidbcloud.com/?utm_source=docs&utm_medium=basic-sql-operations).
 You can also first deploy a TiDB cluster and then run SQL statements in it.

 </CustomContent>